thiagontnx/SecurityBootcamp/recover/protect/protect.rst

 You now have a continuous stream of snapshots protecting these VMs, making it possible to roll back your FaceRace Application to a previous point in time.

-Recover from an attack on an isolated VM
+Recover of a compromised VM
 ++++++++++++++++++++++++++++++++++++++++++++